A Word from the Director

 Our students are highly motivated, creative, have excelled in their undergraduate studies, and are able to articulate a clear program of work and research interests.
 If this sounds like you, then you should consider our MA in Media Studies.
 Please feel free to contact us with any questions you might have.

-Professor and Graduate Program Director, MA in Media Studies
+Graduate Program Director, MA in Media Studies